Pumpkin Toast

 This pumpkin toast recipe, however, is incredibly amendable depending on your sweet or savory needs.
 I love that this one has a Mexican flavor profile.
 I mean chipotle peppers and cotija cheese?
 SCRUMPTIOUS.

-But if you’re looking for a sweet toast for breakfast or dessert, you can swap out the spice for some cinnamon, ginger, and nutmeg (kinda like this cinnamon sugar squash!).
+But if you’re looking for a sweet toast for breakfast or dessert, you can swap out the spice for some cinnamon, ginger, and nutmeg (kinda like this cinnamon sugar roasted squash halves!).
 And if you’re really feeling sweet, you can drizzle some maple syrup over the top!
 Ok.
 My mouth is officially watering.

 Uses for Leftover Pumpkin Puree

-There are a bunch of recipes out there that don’t use a full can or jar of pumpkin puree (get tons of pumpkin recipe ideas here).
+There are a bunch of recipes out there that don’t use a full can or jar of pumpkin puree (get tons of pumpkin recipe ideas).

 If you have leftover puree, make this pumpkin toast for breakfast and this pumpkin quesadilla for lunch or dinner!
 And you can always whip up a batch of pumpkin butter!
 You’ll be looking more beautiful and feel healthier in no time!!
 Pumpkin butter is PERFECT on this Fall Charcuterie board!